island-is/island.is/apps/services/university-gateway/README.md

 ## Running locally (Worker)

-You can serve this service locally by running (make sure backend is running):
+You can serve this service locally by running (make sure backend is running): TODOx

 ```bash
 yarn start services-university-gateway-worker